Skip to content

 KONE installs elevators, escalators and all kinds of systems that help energy-efficient people flow, everywhere.
 Each day, their tech moves over a billion people across this planet and is shaping future lives in cities, but the world’s second tallest building forced them to take elevator engineering to new heights.

-Here, they created a system that effectively splits the building into five zones.
+Here, they helped create a system that effectively splits the building into five zones.
 Each zone is served by a shuttle elevator which shoots people up the building from the ground floor and into their zone at a speed of 10-metres a second.

 From there, a series of local elevators take people on to the specific floor they want to reach.
 If you worked on level 94, each morning you would take an express elevator directly to level 76 before changing into a local car that serves the individual floors in that zone.